tebl/RC6502-Apple-1-Replica/RC6502 Apple 1 SBC/README.md

 Did you ever wonder what the first computer created by Apple was like, and then checked what getting one might cost?
 Well, only a few were made and those that still exist probably would cost you more than my car!
 Steve Wozniak built what would later be called the Apple I computer in his garage, using only common over the counter components the result was an interesting computer that still holds the imagination of many computer geeks to this day.
 I don't own a garage so I was limited by whatever I could do from the confines of my kitchen table, the RC6502 was what I came up with and with the files freely available on GitHub you can too!

-There are two versions of the RC6502, one has a card for every basic function such as CPU, RAM, ROM etc that requires a RC2014 backplane to connect everything together - this is the version to build if you want to design your own attachments later.
+There are two versions of the RC6502, one has a card for every basic function such as CPU, RAM, ROM etc that requires a backplane to connect everything together - this is the version to build if you want to design your own attachments later.
 The other is the SBC-version (Single Board Computer), this is the version to get if you want to learn a bit about the computer and enjoy building kits that are in a more compact form factor.
-The SBC version fits neatly on a shelf, or in a small drawer afterwards if you don't get a vote on what belongs on display.
+The SBC version fits neatly on a shelf, or in a small drawer afterwards if you don't get a vote on what belongs on display in your home.
+Most can be accomplished with the SBC version so to start things off, I recommend getting PCBs of the SBC ([order](https://www.pcbway.com/project/shareproject/RC6502_Apple_1_SBC__revision_D_.html?inviteid=88707)) as well as the backplane ([order](https://www.pcbway.com/project/shareproject/RC6502_Apple_1_Replica__Backplane_module_revision_A_.html?inviteid=88707)).

 Excited yet?
 Ofcourse you are, the next step is getting a PCB made and with the files available here you can have a company such as Seeed Studio make a stack of them for as little as 5$, then you need to look through the BOM (Bill Of Manufacturing) below to figure out what kind of components you'd need to put it all together.
 Other than that you need basic tools such as a good soldering iron with a small-ish tip, lead-based solder with a resin core is recommended for beginners and then finally a basic EEPROM programmer (I use a cheap MiniPro TL866A).